psi-is-the-world/A-Criterion-for-Quantum-Advantage/README.md

-This notebook contains code for computing the essential gadgets and actions that appear in our paper, A Sufficient Condition for Quantum Advantage.
+This repository contains Mathematica code for computing the essential gadgets and actions that appear in our paper, A Sufficient Condition for Quantum Advantage.
 For all other information, we refer the reader to the paper.